rust-community/content-o-tron/README.md

 ### TL;DR

-This is a guide to organise a blogging campaign, in particular we are interested in people are new to long form writing.
+This is a guide to organising a blogging campaign, in particular we are interested in people are new to long form writing.
 We try join new bloggers with people who can help edit the blog posts or advise about technical aspects of their blog post.

 ### A better explanation